Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Proposed Method

-As the disentanglement is conducted in the latent space, it is crucial to capture informative node representations from both node attributes $\mathbf{X}$ and topological structure $\mathbf{A}$.
-Thus, we adopt a GNN as the backbone of the encoder $f_{e}$.
-In this work, we take Graph Convolutional Network (GCN) \cite{kipf2016semi} as an example.
+As the disentanglement is conducted in latent space, it is crucial to capture informative node representations from both node attributes and topological structure.
+Thus, we adopt GNNs as the backbone of the disentangled graph encoder $f_{e}$.
+In this work, we take Graph Convolutional Network (GCN) \citep{kipf2016semi} as an example.
 For the $l$-th convolutional layer, the node representation $\mathbf{H}^{(l)}$ is updated by:

 where $\tilde{\mathbf{A}} = \mathbf{A} + \mathbf{I}$, $\tilde{\mathbf{D}}_{ii}=\sum_{j} \tilde{\mathbf{A}}_{ij}$, $\mathbf{I}$ is the identity matrix of $\mathbf{A}$, $\mathbf{W}^{l}$ is the weight matrix at the $l$-th layer and the initial node representation $\mathbf{H}^{(0)}$ is set to $\mathbf{X}$.
 Next, we use the reparameterization trick to estimate the sensitive-irrelevant representations $\mathbf{Z}_x$ with GCN: